uaraven/kt-big-int/readme.md

     a = b or c + d  // in Kotlin
     a = b.or(c) + d // and how it is evaluated in Kotlin

-Best solution is to replace all infix operators with method calls.
+Best solution is to replace all infix operators with explicit method calls.